MOPCON/App-iOS/README.md

 # move file
 mv GoogleService-Info.plist ./Mopcon/
 ```
-or, if you want to make encrypt file, here is the command:
+or, if we want to make encrypt file, here is the commands:
 ##### Encrypt
 ```bash
 tar -czvf secrets.tar files_you_want_to_encrypt